-Update Engineering and Geologic Studies Related to Dam Safety
+Update Engineering and Geologic Studies Related to Dam Safety 3.

-Hazards Mitigated Dam failure, earthquake, land subsidence, landslide, expansive soils
+Hazards Mitigated Dam failure, earthquake, landslide. land subsidence

-Project Description, This project entails promoting updated engineering and geologic studies related to dam safety.
+Project Description, This project entails promoting updated engineering and geologic studies Issue/Background related to dam safety.
 This would include:

 - 1. Coordination with State and federal agencies related to characterizing seismic hazards in the vicinity of the dams - 2.
-Assessing land subsidence potential: This could be done using County LiDAR data sets or IFSAR data analysis for precision land surface analysis - 3.
-Reviewing potential landslide and rockfall risks in and around high hazard dams and reservoirs in partnership with Santa Cruz Irrigation District and Bureau of
+Assessing risk to dams from land subsidence potential: This could be done using County LiDAR data sets or IFSAR data analysis for precision land surface analysis (see action #16) - 3.
+Reviewing potential landslide and rockfall risks in and around high hazard dams and reservoirs - 4.
+Encouraging the Santa Fe Pojoaque Soil and Water Conservation District to address sedimentation issues in Dam Site #1.
+This dam is located in Rio Arriba County just north of the populated corridor of highway 76.
+Originally built for flood control, the dam has limited capacity and could be susceptible to overtopping or failure during a flood event.
+There is no inflow sensing or warning downstream.
+A USDA-funded project is in the works to address sedimentation.